Library Documentation

 build-sequence

-Build a sequence from an initial item and a transform function.
+Build a sequence from an initial element and a transform function.

 build-sequence :: (Maybe element) (element -> Maybe element) -> Sequence element